 In response, the FSB, the Mark Carney-chaired body charged with promoting global financial stability, came up with the TCFD, which is itself headed up by former New York Mayor Michael Bloomberg.
 The aim: to help companies come up with clearer, better and more consistent disclosures on climate risks and opportunities – with “material climate-related information” becoming part of corporate financial filings.

 Ultimately, the Task Force is to help companies understand what financial markets want from disclosure – information that can help investors measure and respond to climate change risks.

 Sounds good, right?
 It is.
 More than 200 companies, banks, governments and institutions have publicly backed the approach – a number that will only grow.

 But the evolution of the TCFD and the recommendations it has established does have implications for the way in which companies will be asked to report in the future, albeit voluntarily.

 For example, the updated CDP questionnaires for 2018 now include elements that align with the TCFD recommendations, to encourage more complete and comparable disclosures, and to give investors, lenders and insurers a better view as to just how exposed a company might be to impacts resulting from climate change.
 These come in the form of newly revised, sector-specific questionnaires.

-The changes will require reporters to think slightly differently about their impacts, including using scenario analyses to better understand how their current business strategy positions the company in the context of a world that is transitioning to either a 2°C world.
+The changes will require reporters to think slightly differently about their impacts, including using scenario analyses to better understand how their current business strategy positions the company in the context of a world that is transitioning to a 2°C warmer world.